Dot syntax and deep_fetch for Ruby hashes

 Here are a few approaches to dot notation for hashes or hash-like structures, benchmarked.
 Keep in mind that I measured only access (reading) performance, not initialization or writing.

 1. A Struct.
-(Update: I also tried the new Data class in Ruby 3.2, but it provides the same speed of access as Struct, so I decided not to add it to the benchmarks.)
+(UPDATE: I also tried the new Data class in Ruby 3.2, but it provides the same speed of access as Struct, so I decided not to add it to the benchmarks.)

 2. Faux dot notation by flattening a hash and giving it composite keys, as in config[:"item.template.variants"].
 I copied this approach from here, with the main difference that I use symbols as keys because theyā€™re more performant than strings.
 Note that :"string" is similar to "string".to_sym but faster because a string is not created every time.
 Also, this approach uses brackets, but only because that hashā€™s bracket accessor (Hash#[]) is overridden to use fetch.